ctm/mb2-doc/README.md

 [https://devctm.com:8081](https://devctm.com:8081 "Pre-alpha")
 and start playing now.

-Eventually it will have slick skinnable clients for a variety of platforms, but it's being developed from the inside out, so although it has excellent game mechanics, its UI is currently amazingly bad:
+Eventually mb2 will have slick skinnable clients for a variety of platforms, but it's being developed from the inside out, so although it has excellent game mechanics, its UI is currently amazingly bad: